 Hunt for unique hazards

 Once you have a list of common and unique threats to your employees, you must evaluate and implement adequate measures to address them.
 Eliminating the hazard should be the top priority.
-Consider substituting the process with something less dangerous if you cannot eliminate the risk.
+You need to make sure your employees are using the correct PPE to protect themselves, such as using gloves when using heavy machinery.
+There are plenty of suppliers and you can visit here for some of the best protection.
+You can also consider substituting the process with something less dangerous if you cannot eliminate the risk.
 You can implement engineering controls to isolate workers from the hazard if elimination and substitution are not possible.

 Think beyond the set-and-forget approach